Personal Loans for Debt Consolidation: Rates, Best Lenders & How to Qualify

 What's better for debt consolidation: a personal loan or a balance transfer credit card?

 It depends on your situation.
 Balance transfer cards with 0% APR introductory periods (typically 12-21 months) can save more money if you can pay off the balance before the promotional rate ends, though they usually charge 3-5% balance transfer fees and require good to excellent credit.
 Personal loans work better for larger debts that need longer repayment periods, provide fixed monthly payments and guaranteed rates, and don't require you to pay off the balance quickly.
-Choose based on how quickly you can realistically pay off your debt and which product offers you better terms for your financial situation.
+For more strategies, explore our guide to credit card consolidation.

 Compare Debt Consolidation Options in Ohio